 Mix them in a pot with green tea.
 Let it simmer for 2 to 4 minutes, according to the potency and taste you can manage.

 Sieve the concoction, your immunity boosting tea is ready.
 Add sweetener to your taste.

-Please Note… People also add bay leaves to this concoction.
+Please Note… People also make onion tea out of onion peals.
+Some also add bay leaves to this concoction.
 Try your own taste.